AB-Ares/resume/README.md

 # resume
-This is where I upload my detailed resume.
+This is where I upload my detailed and 2-pages resumes.
 I'll try to keep it up to date.

-Last update: Dec.
-16th 2024
+Last update: Sept.
+19th 2025